haotian-cri/anti-CRISPR-Csy4/README.md

 Please first read through the codes and notations, and changes the paths of desired folders.

 Most of the analysis take < 1 hour.
-Exceptions: Analysis of random libraries takes multiple hours to weeks, dependent of the size of dataset, which is normal due to the time-consuming sequence and structural analysis.
-The small dataset used in this demo normally takes < 1 week to process.
+Exceptions: Feature analysis of random libraries takes multiple hours to weeks, dependent of the size of dataset, which is normal due to the time-consuming sequence and structural analysis.
+The dataset used in this study normally takes < 1 week to process.

 Reproduction instruction: Random seeds were pre-defined in the codes for reproduction.